tanawitpat/ml-kubernetes/README.md

 # ML Kubernetes

 ML Kubernetes is a project for learning deployment on Google Kubernetes Engine (GKE).
-The services will predict if an arbitrary passenger on Titanic would survive the sinking (https://www.kaggle.com/c/titanic).
+The services predict if an arbitrary passenger on Titanic would survive the sinking (https://www.kaggle.com/c/titanic).

 ## To-do
 - [ ] Blue/Green deployment